achi08rbb/nfl_project/setup/Setup(VM).md

     ssh -i ~/.ssh/gcp <username>@<externalipaddress>
     ```

 5. Alternatively, you can create SSH access without using the console.
 You can do the following to create SSH access to your VM.
-Just make sure you have selected your project upon initializing the Google SDK using `gcloud auth application-default login`:
+Just make sure you have selected your project upon initializing the Google SDK using `gcloud init` and `gcloud auth application-default login`:
     ```
     gcloud compute config-ssh
     ```